Benchling’s Warehouse Tables come in 2 types:

 If you want to view not only un-archived but also archived entities.

 If you want to filter by Registry Validation feature.
 Use the

 validation_status = 'PASSED'filter in this case.

-If you are not familiar with filters on default view tables.
-Since filters vary from table to table, it is safer to query a raw table and explicitly apply filters as needed.
+As the filter-logic in the default views vary from table to table, it is recommended to query $raw tables and explicitly apply filters as needed.